sachx1/PythonDataScienceProjects/README.md

 # Python Data Science Projects
-<p> These are some projects im doing to help bolster my knowledge about frontend and backend development </p>
+<p> These are some projects im doing to help bolster my knowledge about python machine learning development </p>